solo-io/gloo/docs/content/guides/security/auth/extauth/passthrough_auth/grpc/_index.md

 {{< /highlight >}}

 ## Creating a Virtual Service
-Now let's configure Gloo Edge to route requests to the upstream we just created.
+Now let's configure Gloo Gateway to route requests to the upstream we just created.
 To do that, we define a simple Virtual Service to match all requests that:

 - contain a `Host` header with value `foo` and